irissorg/A-shared-experience-outcomes-for-people-through-the-COVID-19-pandemic/content/02 personal outcomes/index.md

 +++
-title = "Acknowledgements"
+title = "Personal outcomes"
 subtitle = ""
-description = "A practical framework for supporting the writing of analysis in social care records" url= "acknowledgements" date = 2021-03-20T15:13:22Z draft = false
+description = "Improved understanding of the experience of those striving to work towards  outcomes for people through the pandemic" url= "acknowledgements" date = 2021-03-20T15:13:22Z draft = false